EU Parliament Monitor โ€” API Documentation - v0.8.49

 C4Container

-title EU Parliament Monitor - Container Diagram
+title EU Parliament Monitor โ€” Container Diagram (April-2026 aggregator pipeline)

-Person(user, "User", "Reads multilingual EP news")
+Person(user, "Reader", "Reads multilingual EP news at euparliamentmonitor.com")

-Person(contributor, "Contributor", "Maintains system")
+Person(contributor, "Contributor", "Maintains code, methodologies, translations")

 Container_Boundary(epmonitor, "EU Parliament Monitor") {